• Deacon Ken ordained June 17th, 1978 and assigned to San Rafael Parish, then assigned to Mission San Luis Rey.

-In 2014 Deacon Ken went home to be with our Lord.
+On February 7th, 2014 Deacon Ken went home to be with our Lord.
 He is tremendously missed by his wife and all in St. Dismas Guild pray for his intercession so the Guild may continue its mission.

 St. Dismas Guild continues to grow and currently distributes the Bread of Life Catholic Bible Study along with other Catholic publications to over 135 prisoners (we average about 73 new inmates requesting materials) every month, at no cost to the prisoners, and we serve over 850 facilities.
 In addition to providing books to the prisoners, St. Dismas Guild distributes a monthly newsletter containing testimonies to a mailing list of over 4,700.
 The printed testimonies are just a sample of the numerous letters the Guild receives from those who have experienced healing through the word of God and their personal relationship with Jesus Christ.